Hillary Clinton takes on Jeb Bush on racial equality issues

 He has said he would repeal the Affordable Care Act, commonly called Obamacare, and replace it with "catastrophic coverage" that would kick in when people can't afford to pay for health care.

-When it was his turn to speak, Bush did not respond to Clinton's attack, using his speech to offer a message of unity.
-He told reporters afterward he hadn't heard her remarks.
+When it was his turn to speak, Bush steered clear of a point-by-point rebuttal of Clinton's attack and told reporters afterward he hadn't heard her remarks.

-Bush campaign spokeswoman Allie Brandenburger called Clinton's remarks "just more false, cheap political shots to distract from the fact that Secretary Clinton has no record of accomplishment to run on in this race."

 "I want to work with the Urban League movement to end this injustice once and for all," said Bush, who touted his record on improving Florida's school system.